 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

-- Skin blisters, small red or purple spots on your skin.
+- Skin blisters or sores, red, blue, or purple spots or bumps on your skin

 If you notice these less serious side effects, talk with your doctor: